 The Professional Conduct Committee confirms the acceptance of a complaint and adjudicates all complaints that are accepted.
-The Ethics Committee adjudicates any complaint considered by the Professional Conduct Committee to potentially involve a material breach of the Code of Ethics.
+The Ethics Committee adjudicates any complaint considered by the Professional Conduct Committee to potentially involve a breach of the Code of Ethics, which includes material breaches of relevant codes.
 This dual committee approach allows the majority of complaints to be handled without implication of unethical behaviour.

 The onus is on the complainant to provide information supporting a complaint.
 The Professional Conduct and Ethics Committees can seek additional information and/or advice as deemed appropriate and decide what is relevant.
-Either committee may, if necessary, redefine a complaint or expand a complaint based on available information if considered appropriate in order to maintain professional standards.
+Either committee may, if necessary, redefine a complaint or expand a complaint based on available information if considered appropriate, to maintain professional standards.
 The Ethics Committee may recommend the referral of a complaint to a relevant regulatory or statutory body.